hyokunoh/cpp-sample/cpp-sample/ReadMe.txt

     CONSOLE APPLICATION : [!output PROJECT_NAME] Project Overview
 ========================================================================

+Copied and reviewed at 29 August 2021 by Hyo Kun (Edward) Oh

 AppWizard has created this [!output PROJECT_NAME] application for you.

 This file contains a summary of what you will find in each of the files that